thaliaarchi/tty37-docs/unsorted/combined.md

   mechanism.
 The characters ESC 5 are used to set the tabulator stops and the characters ESC 6 are used to clear the stops.

-## Character set

-- Generates all 128 ASCII characters with even parity \[2.02]
-- Receives all 128 ASCII characters - prints 94 graphics including upper and
-  lowercase alphabet \[2.02]
-- The typing unit is capable of printing symbols for all 128 ASCII characters.
-  Normally, however, it will be arranged to print the 94 graphic, numeric, and alpha characters of ASCII. \[2.07]

-Page copy is provided by the typing unit which prints both upper and lower case characters utilizing a typebox positioned by an aggregate motion mechanism.
-The typebox is moved from character to character and is returned to "home" position when reception stops, thus, making all characters visible when the machine is idle. \[2.06]

-It is possible to generate all 128 code combinations of ASCII.
-Upper and lower case alpha characters, numerics, and special graphic characters are designated on the keytops.
-Control characters are designated on the keyboard in two ways.
-The most often used controls appear on separate keys and are active in both the shifted and unshifted modes without use of the CONTRL key.
-Another group of controls appear on the same keytop with a graphic.
-To generate these code combinations, it is necessary to depress the CONTRL key while the particular key is struck.
-All control character designations requiring the depression of the CONTRL key, as well as the individual key, appear on the keyboard in charcoal grey. \[2.14]

 ## Control panel

 The control panel (Figure 7) which is located above the keyboard contains a